harmslab/epistasis/docs/pages/install.rst

 Dependencies
 ------------

-The following dependencies are required for the epistasis package. **Note**:
+The following dependencies are required for the epistasis package.
-The `gpmap` package is not yet on Pypi either.
-It will need to be downloaded and installed following the same procedure as above.

 * gpmap_: Module for constructing powerful genotype-phenotype map python data-structures.
 * Scikit-learn_: Simple to use machine-learning API.